Hamza Qasim: Coaching career

 Qasim served as coach for Al-Minaa from 1971 to 1974.

 Multi-talent and activities

 Qasim was born in Basra, and was a multi-sport athlete.
 In addition to being an international footballer, he was a basketball player for the Iraq national basketball team.
 He was also a competitor in athletics (high jump and 110 metres hurdles).

 Qasim founded the first Iraqi Badminton Federation, and founded the first team for badminton in Iraq, establishing men's and women's teams in 1970s.

 Personal life

-Qasim is married to Iraqi actress Salima Khudhair and lives with her in Baghdad. and they have one son, the actor Wissam Hamza, who died in an accident in Syria in 2011.
+Qasim is married to Iraqi actress Salima Khudhair and lives with her in Baghdad. and they had one son, actor Wissam Hamza, who died in an accident in Syria in 2011.